Firm Production and Costs

 The allocation of economic resources is determined by economic profit, which in turn depends on how much consumers are willing to pay for particular products (or services) and how much it costs for firms to produce those products.
 If consumers are unwilling to pay enough for suppliers to make an economic profit, then the product will not be produced.

 The economics of firm behavior is first examined by showing the production function, which is the relationship between the firm's output and its input, which are all the factors of production necessary to produce the product.
 Obviously, for a firm to be profitable, the cost of its inputs must be less than the revenue received for its output.
-But even if there is an accounting profit, there must also be an economic profit, which is the amount of the accounting profit that is over and above the opportunity cost of producing the product.
+But even if there is an accounting profit, there must also be an economic profit, which is the accounting profit exceeding the opportunity cost of producing the product.
 Opportunity cost is the amount that the suppliers would receive if they had produced the next most profitable product or did something else to earn money.

 To be competitive, a firm must also achieve productive efficiency, converting inputs into outputs for the least cost.